-- a.
-To be eligible, a student must demonstrate that he/she: - 1) is a successful and independent reader as demonstrated by reading at or above third grade level; and - 2) has progressed sufficiently to master appropriate fourth grade reading skills; and - 3) has at least a "C" average in reading, math, science, and social studies at the third grade level. - b.
+To be eligible, a student must demonstrate that he/she:

+- Is a successful and independent reader as demonstrated by reading at or above third grade level; and - Has progressed sufficiently to master appropriate fourth grade reading skills; and - Has at least a "C" average in reading, math, science, and social studies at the third grade level.

 The student must be able to demonstrate that he/she has the ability to perform satisfactorily at a fourth grade reading level consistent with the month of promotion to fourth grade as presented in the ELA Curriculum Guides.
-Evidence of demonstration of mastery will be: - 1) successful completion of a portfolio that meets state criteria in Rule 6A-1.094222; or
+Evidence of demonstration of mastery will be:

-- 2) a score at the 45th percentile or higher on the SAT-10 reading test or iReady reading equivalent of the 50th percentile or above which is consistent with the month of promotion to fourth grade. - c.
+- Successful completion of a portfolio that meets state criteria in Rule 6A-1.094222; or - A score at the 45th percentile or higher on the SAT-10 reading test or iReady reading equivalent of the 50th percentile or above which is consistent with the month of promotion to fourth grade.

 To promote a student by portfolio, there must be evidence of mastery of the third grade Florida State Standard Benchmarks for Language Arts and beginning mastery for fourth grade Language Arts.
-The portfolio must meet the following requirements: - 1) be selected by the district; - 2) be an accurate picture of the student's ability and include only student work that has been independently produced in the classroom; - include evidence of mastery of the standards assessed by the grade 3 FSA ELA; - 4) include evidence of beginning mastery of grade 4 standards.
-This includes multiple choice, text-based response, and passages that are approximately 50% literary text and 50% information text and; - 5) be signed by the teacher and the principal as an accurate assessment of the required reading skills. - d.
+The portfolio must meet the following requirements:

+• Be selected by the district;

+- Be an accurate picture of the student's ability and include only student work that has been independently produced in the classroom; - Include evidence of mastery of the standards assessed by the grade 3 FSA ELA; - Include evidence of beginning mastery of grade 4 standards.
+This includes multiple choice, text-based response, and passages that are approximately 50% literary text and 50% information text and; - Be signed by the teacher and the principal as an accurate assessment of the required reading skills.

 The RtI/MTSS Plan for any retained third grade student, who has been promoted mid-year to fourth grade, must continue to be implemented for the entire academic year.

-D. DETERMINATION REGARDING PROMOTION
+DETERMINATION REGARDING PROMOTION